pmatorras/MacroEconomics/README.md

 ### Features

 - Data fetch: downloads country, indicator metadata, and timeseries from the IMF Datamapper API and writes versioned CSVs into the data folder with a release tag inferred from date logic.
+- Additional features: Retrieves the downloaded files, and calculates some additional variables, like ratios with respect to a baseline year.
+Saves the output to separated csvs for clarity.
 - Plotting:
     - creates per‑indicator Plotly HTML charts for selected countries, with a dashed/solid style boundary at the latest projection year and a clean legend treatment.
     - Interactive european maps for each chosen indicator and year